What If

 What If the Library of Alexandria Never Burned?

-The library never burned in one night.
+The Library of Alexandria never burned in one night.
 Its slow, centuries-long death raises a sharper question: how much would surviving have changed?

 What If the Spanish Armada Had Landed in 1588?

-The Armada's plan hinged on a Dutch blockade it could not break.
+The Spanish Armada 1588 plan hinged on a Dutch blockade it could not break.
 What if English fireships had failed on the one calm night that mattered?